Campaigners reach £134,000 target for sculpture to mark WB Yeats in England with day to spare

-A poet who was brought up in England and won the Nobel prize currently has no monument in England.
+Campaigners seeking to reach a £134,000 target to erect a monument for a poet who was brought up in England and won the Nobel prize have achieved their goal with a day to spare.
 Ireland’s WB Yeats spent two-thirds of his young life among the London “roadways” and “pavements grey” in his famous poem, ‘The Lake Isle of Innisfree’, written in Bedford Park, Chiswick, in west London.

-Now a local fundraising group want to install a Yeats-inspired sculpture by Conrad Shawcross in Bedford Park.
-It will include these lines, engraved in a wide circular stone base:
+The Yeats-inspired sculpture by Conrad Shawcross in Bedford Park will include these lines, engraved in a wide circular stone base:

 Enwrought with golden and silver light,

 The blue and the dim and the dark cloths

 Of night and light and the half light

 The lines, inspiring Shawcross’s upward helical spiral, are taken from Yeats’s ‘He Wishes for the Cloths of Heaven’, a poem partly inspired by Yeats’s sister Lily’s Arts and Crafts tapestry work for William Morris.